Thanks to all who attended. You truly rocked our block!

 10 am-2 pm at our Everett Headquarters – 2320 California St, Everett, WA 98201

-Energy Block Party is back and more exciting than ever!
-Enjoy a Truckstravaganza with community partners, special guest speakers, info booths, food trucks, giveaways and more.
-Event map coming soon!
-Schedule subject to change.
+Truckstravaganza with community partners, special guest speakers, info booths, food trucks, giveaways and much more.

 Community Energy FUNdraiser: Parachute Drop Challenge

-Support your community at our Community Energy FUNdraiser!
-Participants can purchase a parachuter, which will be dropped en masse from a bucket truck by a skilled PUD lineman.
-Watch as the parachuters float down, aiming for the bullseye below—whoever lands closest wins a special prize!
+A Community Energy FUNdraiser!
+Participants purchased a parachuter, which were dropped en masse from a bucket truck by a skilled PUD lineman.
+The parachuter that touched down closest to the bull’s eye scored a prize!

-All proceeds from this event go directly to the Community Energy Fund, helping keep the lights on for our neighbors in need.
-Join us for a memorable experience that combines fun and the spirit of giving back.
+All proceeds went to the Community Energy Fund, helping keep the lights on for our neighbors in need.

 Fabulous Food Trucks!